ku-kom/ucph_page_scrollindicator/README.md

-Sitepackage for the project "KU Scroll indicator"
+TYPO3 extension "UCPH page Scroll indicator"
 ==============================================================

 Adds scroll progress bar at the top of the page.
 TYPO3 v.
-11.5
+11.5, PHP 8.1.

 ## Development build
 Build javascript and scss files from their `Src/` folders.